starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-14-bare-minimum-clound-foundry-provisioning-services.md

 $ ./vcap-services/echo/bin/echo_node -c config/echo_node.yml
 {% endhighlight %}

-## Provisioning services via Nodes
+## Provisioning Services via Service Nodes

 Nodes are the part of Cloud Foundry that represent the actual services being provided.
 They track how much of the service is available for provisioning and they allow requests for provisioning and unprovisioning.